|Academic Profile |

 | || |

 - MBus Indiana University 2004

 - BBA(Hons) National University of Singapore 1995

-In his scholar role, Lewis conducts research on pricing management capabilities, competitive marketing behavior, international marketing strategy, and other marketing management topics.
+In his scholar role, Lewis conducts research on competitive marketing behavior, pricing management practices, international marketing strategy, and other marketing management topics.
 In 2005, he was named one of the winners of the Institute for the Study of Business Markets (ISBM) Doctoral Support Award for his work on technology- versus human-intensiveness in pricing.
 His other works have appeared in the Journal of International Business Studies, Journal of Business Research, Journal of Strategic Marketing, Journal of Revenue and Pricing Management, and Journal of International Consumer Marketing.